-Laundry is one of those inescapable tasks that need to be done on a regular basis, but it’s also one of the only modern-day chores that is still at the mercy of the elements.
+Laundry is one of those inescapable tasks that need to be done on a regular basis, but it’s also one of the only modern-day chores that are still at the mercy of the elements.

 Despite our many modern appliances, hanging laundry outside is still the best (and cheapest) way to get our clothes dry.
 This is all fine and dandy in the summertime, but winter weather can pose a challenge.